quadsproject/quads/README.md

 #### Find Available Hosts based on Hardware or Model

-* In QUADS `1.1.4` and higher you can now filter your availability search based on hardware capabilities or model type.
+* You can filter your availability search based on hardware capabilities or model type.
 * Using this feature requires [importing hardware metadata](/docs/quads-host-metadata-search.md#how-to-import-host-metadata)
 * Example below using `--filter "model==1029U-TRTP"`